dsmithnh3/good-neighbor-fund-starter/content/pages/index.md

           textAlign: center
     subtitle: ''
     text: >
       At **Good Neighbor Health & Mobility Project, Inc.** (public brand: Good Neighbor Mobility Fund), we are dedicated to helping individuals overcome the challenges of limited mobility and nutrition support.
       As healthcare advocates ourselves, we understand the hardships when insurance coverage falls short, the difficulties in accessing medical equipment, and the stress of ensuring proper nutrition for loved ones.

       We've been there, and we've experienced the frustration that comes with navigating complex healthcare systems.
       That's why we're committed to providing timely, practical support that allows patients and families to remain safe and independent in their own homes.

+      **Our direct-to-vendor payment model ensures transparency and maximizes your impact.** We work exclusively with licensed and insured contractors for ramps, and we protect patient privacy with strict protocols.
+      Every quarter, we report exactly how many neighbors we've helped and where your donations went.
     actions:
       - label: Read Our Story
         url: /about